Metropolis Gas Act 1860: Section 36

 This section, from "provided that" to the end of this section, was repealed by section 1 of, and the Schedule to, the Statute Law Revision Act 1875, because it was spent.

 Section 56

 This section was repealed by section 1 of, and the Schedule to, the Statute Law Revision Act 1875, because it was spent.

 Outcome

-The Metropolitan Gas Act 1860 ended the severe competition and encroachment on rival companies' gas supply areas.
+The Metropolis Gas Act 1860 ended the severe competition and encroachment on rival companies' gas supply areas.
 It permitted companies to arrange for the monopoly lighting of allotted districts.

 The Act included the first attempt to produce a standard measure for energy supply when it defined the term candle power.

 The monopoly status of the gas companies led to overcharging and abuse resulting in a public outcry.
 A select committee was formed to decide on the best response, and as a result the City of London Gas Act 1868 (quickly extended to cover the entire metropolitan area) tried to regularise this by forcing the remaining gas companies to open their accounts to public view.